 The Importance of Physical Intimacy in Your Marriage

-Physical intimacy and sexual intimacy are used interchangeably, but in actuality these two intimacies are very different.
-Knowing what physical intimacy is and how it impacts other areas of your relationship is important if a couple wants to build a healthy, lasting and loving connection with one another.
+Physical intimacy and sexual intimacy are used interchangeably, but in actuality, these two intimacies are very different.
+Knowing what physical intimacy is and how it impacts other areas of your relationship is important if a couple wants to build a healthy, lasting, and loving connection with one another.

 WHAT IS PHYSICAL INTIMACY?

 It is loving touch.
 Simple, yet complicated when it is confused with sexual touch.
-Physical intimacy is hand holding, kisses, back massages, foot rubs, cuddles, a shoulder squeeze as you walk by one another, a peck on the check as you leave for the day.
-It is non-sexual touch that partners enjoy.
+Physical intimacy is hand holding, kisses, back massages, foot rubs, cuddles, a shoulder squeeze as you walk by one another, a peck on the cheek as you leave for the day.
+It is a non-sexual touch that partners enjoy.

 Take a look at that list again . . . .If you have children, we can, and probably do, any of these loving behaviors with our young children.
 It shows love and tenderness.
 It conveys security and belonging.

 The biggest difference between physical and sexual intimacy is that you can have physical intimacy without sexual intimacy.
 It is almost impossible, however, to have sexual intimacy without some aspect of physical intimacy.
-When non sexual touch isn’t present, but sexual touch is wanted, it can convey the opposite message to a partner: “I’m not important enough to you to kiss me goodbye, but you want to have sex with me.”
+When nonsexual touch isn’t present, but sexual touch is wanted, it can convey the opposite message to a partner: “I’m not important enough to you to kiss me goodbye, but you want to have sex with me.”
 Or, “I have few opportunities to touch you because you say you are “touched out” by the time we are alone together.”
 Both statements express pain at the lack of intimacy between the couple.

 COMMON CHALLENGES FOR PHYSICAL INTIMACY